senzing-garage/knowledge-base/proposals/quickstart-grpc/method-help.md

     ```

-1. Help is available for the Senzing object.
+1. To display methods of the Senzing object,
-   Copy/paste each block of code into the interactive Python session
+   copy/paste the following block code into the interactive Python session
    and press the **Enter** key.

     ```python
     print(sz_engine.help())

     ```

+1. To display the details of a specific method,
+   copy/paste the following block code into the interactive Python session
+   and press the **Enter** key.

     ```python
     print(sz_engine.help("get_entity_by_record_id"))